MAlTOGAI/Hiiii/README.md

 <p align=center> ❄️ Hello !!
 I'm Asmo !!
 I'm a decora and I do ponytown stuff !!
-I'm also Snow Miku's biggest fan!!❄️
+I'm also Snow Miku's biggest fan!!<p align=center> ❄️ I luuuuuuuuuuv Naruto + Vocaloid and music!!
+I'm a yumeshipper also :3 ❄️

+I've been a little fixated on naruto for a little...
+I'm not that familiar with ponytown also I kinda just hang out there and be afk, I mainly get teached by my brother on ponytown!!
+❄️